 Dr Faerber comes to the conclusion that many of the complaints associated with lipedema such as pain, swelling, inflammation, and bloating, as well as the development of lymphedema and vascular malfunction in later stages of lipedema, increase in severity when abdominal obesity is also present.
 She discusses how inflammation and hormonal factors play a much stronger role in women with lipedema who also have increased abdominal fat.

 She then makes the case for using a ketogenic diet to mitigate all of these factors.
 Dr. Faerber argues that keeping to low glycemic foods, avoiding snacking and eating less frequently, and eliminating sugar-free sweeteners has been very successful eating plan for her patients with lipedema.
 Weight loss, even from the lower body, seems to be achievable for the first time.
 More than 80% of her patients with lipedema have reduced or resolved pain and edema.
 Because these results are also seen in women with lipedema who are normal weight, she believes that these fantastic results are not only from weight loss, but are because of the reduction in swelling and inflammation that is achieved with a ketogenic diet.

-Over 8,000 women with lipedema have joined the Keto Way of Eating for Lipedema Facebook group for support, recipe/meal planning ideas and resources.
+Over 13,000 women with lipedema have joined the Keto Lifestyle for Lipedema Facebook group for support, recipe/meal planning ideas and resources.
 The latest research is commented upon and lively supportive conversation is supported.
 This is a closed group and is only available to women.